Brandonio-c/ClinIQLink_CodaBench_docker-setup/README.md

 1. Request access to UMD HPC via: https://docs.google.com/forms/d/e/1FAIpQLSerRZnVHm-Trk9eYp6ebrJHQKTPvSBrI6nBsKPguE8voigrWw/viewform?usp=sharing
 2. Containerize your submission using the provided instructions below
-3. Once you have recieved a globus endpoint to upload to;
+3. Once you have recieved a globus endpoint to upload to:

    a.
 Upload your model’s codebase (excluding the model weights file / any large files) to the Globus endpoint within a folder named:
       - model_submission